ohsayan/devtimer/README.md

 assert_eq!(timer.time_in_secs().unwrap(), 2);
 ```
 It can easily fail (and has failed) as system calls can take time and the time for them will differ across every system.
 This will necessarily pass on all systems, but when compared on a microsecond or nanosecond level, the tests have failed multiple times.
 Hence I decided to omit all tests from this crate.
-### License
+# License
 This project is licensed under the [Apache-2.0 License](./LICENSE).
-You can virtually do _anything_ with this crate!
-Just keep coding and benchmarking
+Keep coding and benchmarking!